uvaai/dpl/00 OOP/20 Evil Hangman/evil_hangman.md

 To fully implement the game, the object should at least take care of tracking:

 - Guessed letters up until now
+- The number of guesses remaining
 - The set of currently remaining words
-- The number of guesses remaining

-Note that you can track other things, like the total number of guesses, or the current pattern (even though this is implicit in the word list and the guessed letters).

-Purely for testing purposes, we would like to implement the `__str__` method, which allows us to call `print(game)` and look at a couple of stats.
-The resulting print could look something like the following:

-	letters guessed are "aemnid", 201 words remaining, game not won

 It's up to you to think about how you want to partition words into word families.
 Think about what data structures would be best for tracking word families and the master word list.
 Would an associative array work?
 How about a stack or queue?
 Thinking through the design before you start coding will save you a lot of time and headache.

-Don't explicitly enumerate all potential new patterns.
+> Don't explicitly enumerate all potential new patterns.
 If you are working with a word of length `n`, then there are `2**n` possible patterns, and thus word families, for each letter.
 However, most of these families don't actually appear in the English language.
 For example, no English words contain three consecutive U's, and no word matches the pattern `E-EE-EE--E`.
 Rather than explicitly generating every pattern whenever the user enters a guess, see if you can generate patterns only for words that actually appear in the word list.
 One way to do this would be to scan over the word list, storing each word in a table mapping patterns to words in the corresponding family.

+Of course, we expect you to apply the same assertions as in the `Hangman` class.

 ### 4. Testing the `Hangman` game